 - You save time and stay competitive

-- AI repricing tools keep your listings accurate and optimized
+- AI repricing tools keep listings accurate and optimized

-How to get started: Choose a niche you’re familiar with.
-Use platforms like Spocket or DSers to find suppliers, then add AI tools like Ecomdash or Tidio for automation.
+How to get started: Choose a niche you know.
+Use platforms like Spocket or DSers to find suppliers, then add AI tools like Ecomdash or Tidio.
+One caution from our experience: AI levels the playing field on *operations*, which means differentiation moves to product and audience insight - the same AI tools are available to every competitor.

 6. Selling Printables on Etsy

-Printables include planners, calendars, journal pages, wall art, and more.
-Customers download the files after purchase.
+Printables include planners, calendars, journal pages, and wall art.
+Customers download files after purchase.

 Why it works:

 How to get started: Research best-selling printables on Etsy.
-Design with Canva or Adobe tools.
-Upload your files, write keyword-rich product descriptions, and build a clean, branded shop.
+Design with Canva or Adobe tools, write keyword-rich descriptions, and build a clean, branded shop.

 7. Affiliate Product Review Channels (YouTube Automation)